jdormaar/Flight-Delays/README.md

 A monlthy display of the central tendencies of Arrival Delay distributions.
 ![](./Images/Arrival_delays_monthly_boxplot_df_usa_.png)

-Despite not being overly informative, this graph is a visually appealing graphical visualization.
+Despite not being overly informative, this graph is a visually appealing graphical visualization, which illustrates rather surprisingly the absence of seasonal delay trends.

 ### XGBoost: